kayr/ezy-query/README.md

 Create a sql file in the directory `src/main/ezyquery` an example below.
 The file name will be used as the generated class name.

-For more convenience you should place your sql files in a package structure that matches the package structure of your java code.
+For better organization, consider placing your SQL files in a package structure that aligns with the package structure of your Java code.

 e.g `get-customer.sql` will be generated as `GetCustomer.java`